partner-life/back-end/DOC.md

 ## Overview

-This documentation covers the backend API endpoints for a wedding organization website.
-It includes endpoints for user management, product browsing, cart operations, and other functionalities essential to the platform.
+This documentation provides detailed information on the backend API endpoints for a wedding organization website.
+It outlines the functionalities for managing users, products, carts, and profiles, essential for the platform's operation.

 ## Base URL